8 Lessons Learned from Making 2,005 Phone Calls

 - End of Night Form // We provided a simple form for each caller to fill out at the end of the evening of calling.
 The goal of this form is to quickly tabulate what happened in the calling and get their feedback on the evening.
 This surfaced any issues that we needed to address right away with the calling team.
 [Click here to see our “end of night” form.]

 - The 1% // I’ve found that 1% of the people we call are upset that we called them for one reason or another.
 I don’t know if this is because we’re in New Jersey where sunny personalities aren’t as widespread as in other parts of the country … or if that will hold true in your area as well.
-There will be some people who will be upset that you called them … make sure your team is ready for this small group and just moves on!
+There will be some people who will be upset that you called them … make sure your team is ready for this small group and just move on!

 - Record a Video Talking Through The Process // Using a piece of software like Camtastia to talk through how the calling process will roll out.
 Talk through how you want people to act on the calls, read the scripts … make it simple for your team.
 [Click here to see an example of the video we used for this Easter calling.]

-- Part of a Bigger Plan // Direct phone calls like this need to be a part of a broader communications plan … we need make sure that they people we’re calling aren’t hearing about this item for the first time with these calls.
+- Part of a Bigger Plan // Direct phone calls like this need to be a part of a broader communications plan … we need make sure that the people we’re calling aren’t hearing about this item for the first time with these calls.
 This phone call is about “closing the deal” not explaining what’s happening.
 Each of the homes that we called received the following communication before we made our first phone call:

 - Direct Mail // postcard explaining our Easter services and asking them to get their free tickets online.